Soujannita95/ATM4110/content/environment/howtouse.md

 print("Temperature:", TinC, "degC = ", TinF, "degF")
 ```
 In this example, the first three lines start with ```#```.
 Whenever a line starts with ```#```, python just skips it.
-So it is useful to add explanation of your code in the script file.
+So it is useful to add an explanation of your code in the script file.

 You can execute this script in a few different ways.